nestybox/sysbox-ee/README.md

 ## Thank You

-We thank you **very much** for using Sysbox.
+We thank you **very much** for using Sysbox-EE.
 We hope you find it useful.

-Your trust in us is very much appreciated.
+Your trust in us is very much appreciated!

-\-- _The Nestybox Team_
+\-- *The Nestybox Team*

 [slack]: https://join.slack.com/t/nestybox-support/shared_invite/enQtOTA0NDQwMTkzMjg2LTAxNGJjYTU2ZmJkYTZjNDMwNmM4Y2YxNzZiZGJlZDM4OTc1NGUzZDFiNTM4NzM1ZTA2NDE3NzQ1ODg1YzhmNDQ